NYULibraries/dlts-enm-tct-backend/documentation/docs/installation.md

 - Pygments==2.2.0
 - pymdown-extensions==1.8

-For convenience, this all can be install via:
+For convenience, this all can be installed via:

 ```
 pip install -r requirements-documentation.txt